Skvare/com.skvare.dbcfcheck/README.md

 ## Usage
 This extension also provides tabular reports for custom fields where the column is missing.
-You can delete these fields though UI if possible or in the database directly.
+You can delete these fields through the UI if possible or in the database directly.

 ![Screenshot](/images/screenshot_1.png)